History of Guildford Castle

 The tower was unroofed in about 1630, and was used as a cockpit.
 Parts of the grounds were farmed, and rented out to different people.
 In 1885, Lord Grantley of Wonersh, who owned a large part of the castle, sold it to Guildford Corporation.

-Limited disability access due to the steep castle mound and the number of staircases.
+There is limited disability access to the keep, due to the steep castle mound and the number of staircases.
 There is a small gift shop on the ground floor of the castle.

-The Great Tower contains a model of the original castle c1300 and interpretation panels tracing the tower's history to the present day.
+The Great Tower contains a model of the original castle at about1300 and interpretation panels tracing the tower's history to the present day.